DATA PROCESSING ADDENDUM - SUBSCRIPTION

 2. Continued Evaluation.
 Processor will conduct periodic reviews of the security of its Processor Network and adequacy of its information security program as measured against industry security standards and its policies and procedures.
 Processor will continually evaluate the security of its Processor Network and associated Services to determine whether additional or different security measures are required to respond to new security risks or findings generated by the periodic reviews.

-BEAR COGNITION, INC., the entity identified as “Controller” in the DPA (the “data exporter”)
+Each customer of BEAR COGNITION, LLCBEAR FRANCHISING, LLC, the entity identified as “Controller” in the DPA (the “data exporter”)

 (the “data importer”)